 Another one that often makes a seller’s jaw drop are the commission fees.
 The seller is typically required to pay commision for not only their agent, but also the buyer’s agent.
 It tends to be 3% of the gross sales price of the house, so that really drives up the overall cost.

-While most sellers are aware they have to pay for repairs, most don’t realize how much repairs can actually cost.
+While most sellers are aware they have to pay for repairs, most don’t realize how much repairs can actually cost when selling your home.
 While your property may appear to be in good condition, there are a lot of wild cards that can come up during inspection.
 Something like a leaky roof can easily result in thousands of dollars for mold remediation.
 Termite extermination isn’t cheap either.
 And then there are things like roof repair, replacing old plumbing, fixing a cracked foundation, or repairing the air conditioning unit, which also tend to require large wads of cash.

 - Low Appraisal

-Another common cost sellers often don’t anticipate is a low appraisal.
+Another common cost sellers often don’t anticipate is a low appraisal when selling your home.
 And this one can be particularly hefty because If your home does end up appraising for below the sale price, it can end up costing you up to 5%!
 And what many people don’t realize is that a low appraisal can actually happen in any marketplace.

 If you have a home in fabulous condition and you’re not in a hurry to sell, it may still be worth selling your home the traditional way.